-- In the United Kingdom and Ireland it is possible to include slight variants of a mark in one registration as a “series” of marks.
+- In Ireland it is possible to include slight variants of a mark in one registration as a “series” of marks.
 Are all the variants important, and are they all covered by EUTMs, or should the national UK and/or Irish registrations be maintained?

 - The geographical coverage of national registrations may be greater.
 For example, a Danish national trade mark registration covers Greenland and the Faroe Islands; an EUTM does not.